va1da5/modsecurity-crs-rule-tuning/README.md

 # 📛 OWASP ModSecurity Core Rule Set Tuning Practice

+**⚠️ Warning**: The solutions for these exercises are intended only for educational purposes and might not be production-ready.

 [This collection](./test_waf.py) of basic unit tests is designed for practicing on how to adjust the [OWASP ModSecurity WAF Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) to pass each test.
 It's important to note that these tests are not reflective of real-life situations and are solely intended for honing your skills in tuning WAF rules in different scenarios.

 ## Requirements